Skip to content

 }

-Predicted · T3 with a paid host ({ movie(id:"27205"){ aiSummary } }): external_costs names it for the authored fee:
+Predicted · T3 with an outside call ({ movie(id:"27205"){ aiSummary } }): external_calls names the host and count; your app prices it:

 {